These Steak Fajitas are packed with juicy, flavorful marinated steak, tender sliced bell peppers and onions, and all your favorite fajita toppings.

 Steak Marinade

-• Prepare the marinade by combining orange juice, lime juice, olive oil, Worcestershire sauce, cilantro, and minced garlic in a small bowl.
-In another small bowl, whisk together chili powder, sugar, paprika, cumin, onion powder, garlic powder, cayenne pepper, salt, and pepper.
-(I add about 1 teaspoon salt and 1/4 teaspoon pepper, but add to personal preference.)
+• Prepare marinade by combining 3 tablespoons orange juice, 3 tablespoons lime juice, olive oil, Worcestershire sauce, cilantro, and minced garlic in a small bowl.
+In another small bowl, whisk together chili powder, sugar, paprika, cumin, onion powder, garlic powder, cayenne pepper, salt, and pepper (I add about 1 teaspoon salt and 1/4 teaspoon pepper, but add to preference).
 Add 1 tablespoon of the spice mix to the marinade and whisk to combine.

-• Using a fork, poke holes about an inch apart all over the steak on one side only.
+• Using a fork, poke holes about an inch apart all over the steak on 1 side only.
 Place the steak in a large freezer bag and pour all but 1/4 cup marinade over the steak.
 Massage into the steak, seal the bag, and place in the fridge.
-Refrigerate for at least an hour and up to 8 hours, turning the steak at least once.
-Remove the steak from the fridge 30 minutes before cooking and let stand at room temperature.
+Refrigerate for at least 1 hour and up to 8 hours, turning the steak at least once.
+Remove steak from the fridge 30 minutes before cooking and let stand at room temperature.

 • Drain marinade from meat and pat dry with a paper towel.
-Sprinkle the remaining spices (should be about 1 tablespoon) evenly on both sides of the steak.
-Pat this mixture over the steak (don't rub it in).
-Heat a cast iron skillet over medium-high heat with 1 tablespoon olive oil.
-Cook steak for about 4-5 minutes per side or until steak is medium-rare (130-135 degrees F).
+Sprinkle remaining spices (should be about 1 tablespoon) evenly on both sides of the steak.
+Pat this mixture over the steak (don’t rub it in).
+Heat a cast-iron pan over medium-high with 1 tablespoon olive oil.
+Cook steak for about 4–5 minutes per side or until steak is medium-rare (130–135°F).
 Use a meat thermometer for best results.
-Once cooked, let the meat rest on a cutting board, tented with aluminum foil, for 5-10 minutes.
+Once cooked, let the meat rest, tented with aluminum foil, 5–10 minutes.
 Slice very thinly against the grain into strips.

 To cook on a grill or grill pan

-• Heat grill or grill pan to high heat.
+• Heat grill or grill pan to high.
 Clean and lightly oil the grill grates (or ridges on a grill pan).
-I do this by pouring a little canola oil over a paper towel, holding it with tongs, and running it along the grates or ridges.
+I do this by pouring canola oil over a paper towel, holding it with tongs, and running it along the grates or ridges.
 Drain the marinade from meat and pat dry with a paper towel.
-Sprinkle the remaining spices (should be about 1 tablespoon) evenly on both sides of the steak.
-Pat this mixture over the steak (don't rub it in).
-Grill the steak, covered, for about 4-5 minutes per side or until steak is medium-rare (130-135 degrees F).
-Let the meat rest on a cutting board, tented with aluminum foil, for 5-10 minutes.
+Sprinkle remaining spices (should be about 1 tablespoon) evenly on both sides of the steak.
+Pat this mixture over the steak (don’t rub it in).
+Grill the steak, covered, about 4–5 minutes per side or until steak is medium-rare (130–135°F).
+Let the meat rest, tented with aluminum foil, 5–10 minutes.
 Slice very thinly against the grain into strips.

 Vegetables

-• To cook in a skillet: Slice peppers and onion into thin strips.
-Wipe down the pan you used to cook the steak in with a paper towel and tongs (doesn't need to be perfectly clean).
-Add a tablespoon of oil and place over medium-high heat.
+• To cook in a pan: Slice peppers and onion into thin strips.
+Wipe down the pan you used to cook the steak with a paper towel (doesn’t need to be perfectly clean).
+Add 1 tablespoon oil and place over medium-high heat.
 Add peppers and onions.
 Season to taste with salt and pepper.
 Cook, stirring occasionally, until crisp-tender, about 8 minutes.

-• To cook on a grill or grill pan: Drizzle 2 tablespoons olive oil, salt, and pepper over the 3 full peppers (unsliced) and the sliced onion.
-Heat a grill to high heat and place the peppers and onions directly over the heat.
-Turn the peppers every 2 to 3 minutes until they are completely charred, about 10 minutes total.
-Flip the onion slices after 2-3 minutes and remove after around 6 minutes total or until charred to your liking.
-Let cool completely and then thinly slice the peppers.
+• To cook on a grill or grill pan: Drizzle 2 tablespoons olive oil, salt, and pepper over the 3 peppers (unsliced) and sliced onion.
+Heat a grill to high and place peppers and onions directly over the heat.
+Turn peppers every 2–3 minutes until completely charred, about 10 minutes total.
+Flip onion slices after 2–3 minutes and remove after around 6 minutes total or until charred to your liking.
+Let cool completely, then thinly slice the peppers.

 Serve